-I completed my pilgrimage in September 2016 and my book “The woman who walked through fear” will be published shortly by Sitting Duck Press.
+I completed my pilgrimage in September 2016 and my book “The woman who walked through fear” has now been published by Sitting Duck Press.
 To receive full details please add your e mail address in the box below.
 Below is my initial post pre my walk.
 Please click on this link for a full index of posts on walking the Pilgrims’ Way from Winchester to Canterbury

 Index of Pilgrims’ Way posts